-27. Application for a permit
+26. Application for a permit

-- (1) An application for a permit or renewal of a permit, in terms of these regulations must- - (a) be made to the Minister on the application form obtained from the Department; - (b) be accompanied by proof of payment of the application fee if prescribed; - (c) be accompanied by all supporting documents required to assess the application including those required by the application form and these regulations; - (d) be submitted- - (i) electronically, or by hand as required; and - (ii) with the original, or certified copies of the documentation in support of the application, as required; and - (e) be completed in full and signed by the relevant person or persons as indicated in the application form. - (2) An application for a permit must be submitted at least 180 calendar days prior to the date of departure to the Antarctic Treaty area. - (3) If an applicant fails to fully complete all required parts of, or provide all information required by, the application form or these regulations; the application will be rendered incomplete and will not be considered.
+- (1) An application for a permit or renewal of a permit, in terms of these regulations must- - (a) be made to the Minister on the application form obtained from the Department; - (b) be accompanied by proof of payment of the application fee if prescribed; - (c) be accompanied by all supporting documents required to assess the application including those required by the application form and these regulations; - (d) be submitted- - (i) electronically, or by hand as required; and - (ii) with the original, or certified copies of the documentation in support of the application, as required; and - (e) be completed in full and signed by the relevant person or persons as indicated in the application form. - (2) An application for a permit must be submitted at least 180 calendar days prior to the date of departure to the Antarctic Treaty area. - (3) If an applicant fails to fully complete all required parts of, or provide all information required by, the application form or these regulations; the application will be rendered incomplete and will not be considered. - (4) The Department must, within 14 calendar days after receipt of an application for or renewal of a permit, acknowledge receipt of the application in writing.

-(4) The Department must, within 10 working days after receipt of an application for or renewal of a permit, acknowledge receipt of the application in writing.
+27. Assessment of applications

-28. Assessment of applications
+- (1) The Minister may, after receiving an application submitted in terms of these regulations- - (a) request the applicant to provide specific information by a specified date;

-- (1) The Minister may, after receiving an application submitted in terms of these regulations- - (a) request the applicant to provide specific information by a specified date; - (b) request the applicant to carry out further investigations and to provide that information within a specified time; or - (c) request the applicant to consult with specific organisations, authorities, persons or interested parties and submit the reports of the required consultations within a specified time. - (2) In assessing an application for a permit or renewal of a permit the Minister may, in addition to those factors detailed in these regulations, also have regard to the following- - (a) whether or not the applicant has been convicted of contravening the Act, the National Environmental Management Act or any other specific environmental management Act; or - (b) whether the applicant has contravened conditions of prior or existing permits or authorisations granted to the applicant in terms of the Act, the National Environmental Management Act or any other specific environmental management Act, including these regulations. - (3) A failure to comply with any request made in terms of sub-regulation (1) renders the application incomplete and it will not be considered.
+- (b) request the applicant to carry out further investigations and to provide that information within a specified time; or - (c) request the applicant to consult with specific organisations, authorities, persons or interested parties and submit the reports of the required consultations within a specified time. - (2) In assessing an application for a permit or renewal of a permit the Minister may, in addition to those factors detailed in these regulations, also have regard to the following- - (a) whether or not the applicant has been convicted of contravening the Act, the National Environmental Management Act or any other specific environmental management Act; or - (b) whether the applicant, or any director of the applicant, either personally or while a director of another entity, has contravened conditions of prior or existing permits or authorisations granted to the applicant, or a director of the applicant, or an entity to whom a director of the applicant was at the time a director, in terms of the Act, the National Environmental Management Act or any other specific environmental management Act, including these regulations. - (3) A failure to comply with any request made in terms of sub-regulation (1) renders the application incomplete and it may not be considered.

-29. Decision on applications
+28. Decision on applications